megakemp/megakemp.github.io/_posts/2014-06-25-leveraging-the-cloud-for-fun-and-games.md

 ### Step 1: Getting a machine in the cloud

 Valve puts out their [Source Dedicated Server](https://developer.valvesoftware.com/wiki/Source_Dedicated_Server) software both for Windows and Linux.
-The Windows version has GUIs and is generally what you'd call "user friendly".
+The Windows version has a GUI and is generally what you'd call "user friendly".
 The Linux version, on the other hand, is *lean & mean* and is managed entirely from the command line.
 Programmers being programmers, I decided to go for the Linux version.

 Now, having established that I needed a Linux box, the next question was: which of the available clouds was I going to entrust with our gaming night?
 Since [tretton37](http://tretton37.com) is mainly a Microsoft shop, it felt natural to go for [Microsoft Azure](http://azure.microsoft.com).
 However, I wasn't holding any high hopes that they would allow me to install Linux on one of their virtual machines.